Summary

 FAQs

-What is the EU Circular Economy Act (CEA) and when will it be implemented?
+What is the EU Circular Economy Act and when will it be implemented?

-Which industries will be most impacted by the EU Circular Economy Act?
+Which industries and product categories will be most affected by the EU Circular Economy Act?